Birkenhead Wanderers FC (rugby league): Northern Union

 Sometime after the Schism, Birkenhead Wanderers decided to change codes and joined the Northern Union.

 They entered the Challenge Cup Competition in 1900–01 and lost 2–10 at home to Widnes on 23 March 1901 in the 3rd round.

-They joined the ranks of the semi-professionals when they became members of the Northern Union in 1901–02 and played for one season in the Lancashire Senior Competition, which was effectively Division 2 (West).
+They joined the ranks of the semi-professionals when they became members of the Northern Union in 1899-1900 and played in the Lancashire Senior Competition, which was effectively Division 2 (West).
 Although they were from Cheshire, they, like several other Cheshire clubs and some Cumberland clubs, participated in the Lancashire Competitions.
-The club managed a mid-table position of 7th out of 13 clubs.
+The club managed a mid-table position of 7th out of 13 clubs in 1901/02.

 At the end of the 1901–02 season, the County Leagues elected 18 teams to join the new Division 2 (7 from Lancashire and 10 from Yorkshire and new member South Shields) with the existing second competition scrapped.
 This meant that teams were excluded from the senior competitions.

 In season 1902–03 Birkenhead Wanderers joined the new 2nd Division, where they would stay for the remainder of their professional existence.
 The club again managed a mid-table position of 9th out of 18 clubs.

 Before the start of their third and final season 1903–04 the club dropped the "Wanderers" suffix, becoming plain Birkenhead.
 They ended the season in 14th position out of the 17 clubs.

 The following season, 1904–05 Birkenhead started off, lost their first four matches failing to score even one solitary point, and resigned from the league.
 No further history is known for the club.